ani-sivaa/sbhacks2025/README.md

-# SBHacks XI - GauchoCourse\n WINNER - Best Use of AI!
+# SBHacks XI - GauchoCourse  WINNER - Best Use of AI!

 ## Overview